- Book name:Haifa Republic: A Democratic Future for Israel

 In addition to the more commonly known binationalism of Ahad Ha’am and the Brit Shalom movement, both David Ben-Gurion and Ze’ev Jabotinsky were also not inclined to emphasize sovereignty.
 Even as late as 1940, by which time Ben-Gurion had already decided to support partition, Jabotinsky was still promoting a model that had many binational aspects to it.

-- Ballgames and Black culture: Reliving Jewish life in the pressure cooker of 1960s L.A.
+- Reliving Jewish Life in the Pressure Cooker of 1960s L.A.

 But what was once an unquestionably Zionist idea is today rejected by the Zionist mainstream and championed largely by post-Zionists.
 After all, with an existing State of Israel, we are clearly not operating in the same political universe as the Zionist thinkers of a century ago.
 No matter how loud one claims their Zionism, granting serious consideration to a binational state is seen by many left-wing Zionists as effectively siding with the enemy.
 Among many “one-staters,” a pronounced commitment to Zionism is similarly anathema.